vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Space**: The Octopus space to push package metadata to.
  * **Package ID**: The ID of the package, pushed separately, to push metadata onto. e.g. MyCompany.App
  * **Package Version**: The version of the package, pushed separately, to push metadata onto.
  * **Work Items Source**: The service hosting any work items or issues associated with each version of the package.
 Octopus will add information about the work items or issues to the package metadata, which can be used in release notes.
+For more information see the [Issue Trackers documentation](https://octopus.com/docs/deployment-process/issue-tracking).
  * **Replace Existing**: If the package metadata already exists in the repository, the default behavior is to reject the new metadata being pushed.
 Set this flag to 'True' to overwrite the existing package metadata.
  * **Additional Arguments**: Any additional [Octo arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/push-metadata) to include.